maikenlindstad/maikenlindstad/README.md

 If you want to visit the school site it is first important to know that none of the written materials or photographs are mine.
 Please see citation and acknowledgements here: Coming soon... or by clicking "Miss Robichaux's Academy" at the bottom of the page.
 Check out the site: https://miss-robichauxs-academy.netlify.app/

-Making these kinds of websites gives me a lot practice for upcoming real websites.

 I am currently working on improving my portfolio by adjusting to the Heroku and Strapi changes that have occurred recently, but also have a few other projects in mind which will be pushed at a later time.

 I have not worked on any real life projects yet, but I do have my own e-commerce selling witchy and Halloween items.
 You are welcome to visit the site which is made using Wordpress and Chic Lite theme template: https://svartsalt.no/